 - Gain insight into your target market segments

 It sounds easy, right?
 You know your customers – just go out and find some more.
 But why did nearly two-thirds of marketers list lead generation as a constant challenge?

-It’s because a lead generation strategy is hard!
+It’s because a lead generation strategy is complicated!
 You need to commit to your strategy, and somebody has to be responsible for managing the process.

 You can outsource lead generation if it’s not something you have the resources for in-house.
-Although this can be costly, many businesses see a large return on investment (ROI).
+Although this can be costly, many businesses see a significant return on investment (ROI).